BBLKepling/Freefolk-Ammunition-Single-Use-Grenades-Temp-Beta/README.md

 This is a temporary beta, there may be changes before release including but not limited to name, mod ID, balance.

 # Known Issues:

 MVCF's auto weapon switch isn't currently working for Verb_ShootOneUse, you can use Simple Sidearms to work around this for now.
-Once this is fixed Pocket Sand should be fully supported.

-Unloading reloadable single use weapons and/or stackable weapons can cause issues.
-Until a solution is concivied and implemented please don't unload grenades.
+Unloading reloadable single use weapons and/or stackable weapons can cause issues, until a solution is concivied and implemented please don't unload grenades.

+Needs a preview image

 # Current Mod Support: